ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 plane with axial weight `exp(-3*(-z/depth)^k)`; its normalization uses the matching one-sided axial integral.

-`profileTol`
+`tolerance`

 Optional maximum fraction of analytical source power outside the integration bounds.
 The default `1e-3` retains at least 99.9% of the source power.
-The profile limits provide exact lateral support, so this tolerance determines the axial bound for the tabulated model.

 `nPoints`